Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 3. [Download Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384)

 4. Extract the *Meshes* and *Textures* folders and *Lake Fjalding Anti-Suck.esp* to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.
       - *Note: When looking at the contents of the zip you might notice unfamiliar folder names (00 Core, 01 Clean Alpha Textures, 02 Lake Fjalding Anti-Suck).
 This is because MOP has a archive folder structure intended for mod managers (called "BAIN installer").
 For a simple setup like ours a mod manager is not needed.
 The only thing we want here are the Meshes and Textures subfolders.*
-     - *Copy and paste the two Meshes and the Textures folders and the Lake Fjalding Anti-Suck.ESP file into your Morrowind\Data Files folder.
-In other words; treat each folder as if you were installing a separate mod.*
      - *Regarding BAIN installers: these are often used to deliver optional patches for other mods.
 A mistake that is often made by people who are new to modding Morrowind, is installing these patches for mods that they have not actually installed.
 This will result in error messages because the game is missing the files from the mod for which the patch in question was intended.
 When you are not sure whether the optional modules are patches or extras for the mod itself, please read the ReadMe carefully.*
+     - *Copy and paste the two Meshes and the Textures folders and the Lake Fjalding Anti-Suck.ESP file into your Morrowind\Data Files folder.
+In other words; treat each folder as if you were installing a separate mod.*

-## Step 1.6 MGE XE
+## Step 1.6 MGE XE (Essential)
 MGE XE is an utility that allows the game to render distant land, shadows, shaders, atmospheric effects and much more.
 Even if you don't plan on using these, it is recommended to install MGE XE for its added stability and the ability to use MWSE mods.

 1. Run the game once into the main menu and exit, before installing MGE XE.